 The mission of ODU Digital Commons is to provide a central repository to collect, organize, archive, disseminate, and showcase the scholarly, creative, and institutional works of Old Dominion University.
 ODU Digital Commons supports the university’s strategic goal to “enhance the university’s academic and research excellence” by “building a national and international reputation in areas of academic and research strength.”
-It is maintained by the University Libraries as a service to the ODU community and scholars worldwide.

 The central scope of ODU Digital Commons is to reflect the intellectual output of ODU faculty, researchers, staff, and students.
 Content should be educational or research-oriented in nature.
-The work must be wholly or in part produced or sponsored by ODU faculty, researchers, staff, or students.
+The work must be wholly or in part produced or sponsored by ODU or ODU-affiliated faculty, researchers, staff, or students.
 Work by undergraduate students must have an ODU faculty or administrative sponsor.

 Examples of appropriate content include: